orb-lang/helm/doc/md/historian.md

-Most of the complexity serves to make a simple key/value relationship between the regenerated linebufs and their associated result history.
+Most of the complexity serves to make a simple key/value relationship between the regenerated txtbufs and their associated result history.

 ```lua
 function Historian.load(historian)